Stax

 Why no MD5?

 MD5 is cryptographically broken — collisions (two different inputs producing the same hash) can be generated in seconds.
 We only include secure algorithms.
-If you need to verify an MD5 checksum from a third-party source, any terminal has md5sum built in.
+If you need to verify an MD5 checksum from a third-party source, any terminal h built in.

 Related tools